 - How do I want my model to feel when I take these photos?

-- What is my favourite black and white portrait?
+- What is my favourite b&w portrait?

-As I mentioned in my self-portraiture article, there’s nothing wrong with using other people’s work for inspiration.
+There’s nothing wrong with using other people’s work for inspiration.
 Research B&W portraits, analyse what stands out to you, and find out why you like those portraits.

 Posing for Black and White Portraits

 Posing relies heavily on communication and practice.
 Don’t be afraid to make mistakes during this process.
 Also, get to know your models before you work with them.
 Befriending your subjects will help you understand what makes them who they are.
 This information will allow you to tell your story through their unique personality.

 Many photographers recommend focusing on the eyes when taking black and white portraits.
 When you ask your models to pose a certain way, make sure their eyes look bright and sparkly.
 This will make your photos eye-catching and impactful.
 Combine that with a great pose and you’ll have the perfect black and white portrait.

 Watch out for Striking Elements

-A lack of colour gives other elements a chance to be seen and appreciated.
+A lack of color gives other elements a chance to be seen and appreciated.
 These include textures, expressions, and negative space.
 Wrinkles, freckles, and fabric will all tell a story of their own in black and white.

 Keep an eye out for these things when you take photographs.
 They’ll compliment your subject’s poses and enhance your compositions.
 When you look for objects to include in your portraits, don’t forget to think in black and white.
 What may look appealing to you in colour may not look that great in black and white, and vice versa.

 Focus on the things you usually overlook or leave out.
 If there are any vibrant colours you’d usually avoid, take a photo of them and convert the results to B&W.

 The real magic of black and white photography happens when you start editing.
 Your photography editing style may be different from mine, but there are some tricks that every artist can benefit from.

 In Photoshop, you can choose various filters.
 What works best for most portraits is the Green filter.
 It enhances every skin colour, darkens textures, and adds more contrast to the entire photo.

 You should make the most of the Curve and Clarity tools in your editing program.
 They’re usually all I need when I convert my portraits to B&W. These tools will help you deepen shadows and brighten highlights.
-It’s easy to get carried away with clarity and unintentionally add too much depth to your photo, so be careful when you adjust it.
+It’s easy to get carried away with clarity and add too much depth to your photo.
+Be careful when you adjust it.

 You can also add grain to your photos for a film camera effect.
 Subtle grain or dust textures look stunning in black and white photographs.
 I often use free scratch textures or make my own.
-More often than not, these effects look better in my B&W portraits than in their coloured versions.
+These effects tend to look better in my B&W portraits than in coloured versions.

 Filled with doubts, I still persevered.
 I discovered a world that completely changed the way I looked at portrait photography.
-What first started out as a skeptical experiment turned into a personal creative journey.
+What first started out as a sceptical experiment turned into a personal creative journey.
 Through self-portraiture, I found a way to express my deepest feelings.

-Figure out what kind of stories you want to tell, learn how to give clear instructions to your models, appreciate the uniqueness of elements like textures, and don’t be afraid to fail once in a while.
+Figure out what kind of stories you want to tell.
+Learn how to give clear instructions to your models.
+Appreciate unique elements like textures, and don’t be afraid to fail once in a while.
 Eventually, you’ll feel confident in this sub-genre.
 You can become great at editing black and white portraits and turn into a master of monochrome thinking.